bluerobotics/bluerobotics.github.io/brov2/assembly.md

 - The bag with the Lumen mounts, O-rings, and 4 M3x12 socket head cap screws
 - 2.5mm hex driver
 - ROV side panels
-- Threadlocker
+- Thread-locker

-1. Apply one drop of threadlocker to each of the M3x12 screws.
+1. Apply one drop of thread-locker to each of the M3x12 screws.

 2. Install the mounts as shown